How to Grill Skin-On Chicken – Perfectly Every Time

 Butchers Tip

 The least expensive way to buy chicken is to purchase a whole chicken, which can then be butchered at home for the individual pieces.
 Or you can buy the chicken in parts.
-The less the butcher has had to cut and prepare for the case, generally speaking the cheaper the per pound price.
+The less the butcher has had to cut and prepare for the case, generally speaking, the cheaper the per pound price.

 Preparation and Seasoning

-For all of the various pieces of chicken we are using a poultry seasoning, which has no sugar in it.
-Sugar can cause burning, especially brown sugar, when cooked over a high heat source.
 Therefore we use no added sugar in our poultry season, meant for high heat grilling.
 Apply olive oil to the chicken pieces and then liberally apply the seasoning.
-Do this first thing as your grill warms up.
+For more flavor season the day prior so it can dry brine.
 There is no reason to allow the meat to come to room temperature.

 Grilling Method